 How do you retire with real estate?

 Early retirement allows you to pursue your dreams.
-If your dream is to wake up for a morning run at the Table Mountains in South Africa or a stroll in the sun-soaked beaches of Lanai, Hawaii, then it’s time you planned for real estate investment.
+If your dream is to wake up for a morning run at the Table Mountains in South Africa or a stroll in the sun-soaked beaches of Lanai, Hawaii, then it’s time you start your journey to retirement by investing in real estate.

 Starting Out in Real Estate

-Starting out in real estate requires you to get your financial independence number.
-What does retirement look like for you?
+Starting out in real estate requires you to calculate your financial independence number.
+As in, what do you want your retirement look like?
 Does it involve traveling the world trying out the latest roller coaster rides, or sailing across the seas to see the world?
 Or do you want your retirement funds to cater to all your family’s expenses?
 Having a mental picture of your finances will help you see what adjustments you need to make before investing in real estate.
-Most investors want financial independence.
-Yet, to retire early, you need to increase your savings rate, so that you’ll have enough funds to get into real estate.
+Most people want financial independence.
+Yet, to retire early, you need to increase your savings rate, so that you’ll have enough funds to invest into real estate.

 How much money do you need to invest in real estate?
 The answer to this question depends on the real estate investment strategy that you choose.
-You may need as little as $500 to fix-and-flip a single-family home.
-Alternatively, you could invest as much as $100,000 in commercial real estate.
+You may need as little as $5,000 to fix-and-flip a single-family home.
+Alternatively, you could need to invest as much as $300,000 to get into commercial real estate.

 How To Retire with Real Estate